This scholarly concentration provides foundational knowledge in public health including:

 - Focus on low-resource and other vulnerable populations

-Students who participate in the scholarly concentration may later choose to enroll in the IU School of Medicine's MD-MPH combined degree program with the IU Fairbanks School of Public Health or obtain a certificate in public health from Fairbanks.
+Students who participate in the scholarly concentration may later choose to enroll in the MD-MPH combined degree program or certificate program with the Fairbanks School of Public Health.
 The two public health courses taken in the scholarly concentration will count towards the required coursework for the MPH or certificate, and the scholarly concentration project can be expanded to a master's thesis.
 Further information can be obtained from Bill Tierney, MD, director of the MD-MPH combined degree program.

-It is important to note that the Scholarly Concentration in Public Health accepts students from ALL IUSM regional campuses yet strives to link students to mentors on their home campus, whenever possible.
-Because of its statewide scope, the Scholarly Concentration in Public Health is one of the largest Scholarly Concentrations, accepting between 15 and 30 students per class, potentially, depending on interest.
+It is important to note that the scholarly concentration in public health accepts students from all campuses, yet strives to link students to mentors on their home campus whenever possible.
+Because of its statewide scope, the scholarly concentration in public health is one of the largest scholarly concentrations, accepting between 15 and 30 students per class, potentially, depending on interest.

 Location

-Because the Scholarly Concentration in Public Health accepts students from all nine IUSM campuses, all concentration coursework is entirely online.
+Because the scholarly concentration in public health accepts students from all nine campuses, all concentration coursework is entirely online.
 The scholarly project work usually occurs in the student's IU School of Medicine campus city and/or region or a mutually agreed upon site.
-Some students have arranged to focus their project on global health and spend some time in IU's Kenya Program.
-Further information can be obtained from Bill Tierney
+Some students have arranged to focus their project on global health and spend some time with IU's partners in Kenya.
+Further information can be obtained from Bill Tierney, MD.

 Curriculum and Timeline